 Juries look at wages, benefits, including how much an employer would have paid into a retirement plan, and investment income, all calculated based on how long the person would have lived and worked.

-At Spaulding Injury Law, we work with a knowledgeable team of experts, including economists and CPAs, to determine the value of future lost income so there are no surprises.
+Our wrongful death lawyers in woodstock work with a knowledgeable team of experts, including economists and CPAs, to determine the value of future lost income so there are no surprises.

 Economic value can also include the value of services someone would have performed.
 For instance, if the victim were a homemaker, the value of their caretaking and efforts to support the family would be calculated into the amount.